 On October 31, 2012, the company completed its acquisition of Nieco Corporation, ("Nieco"), a leading manufacturer of automated broilers for the commercial foodservice industry, for a purchase price of approximately \$23.9 million.
 An additional payment is also payable upon the achievement of certain financial targets.
-The purchase price is subject to adjustment based upon a working capital provision within the purchase agreement.
-The company expects to finalize this in the second quarter of 2013.
+During the second quarter of 2013, the company finalized the working capital provision provided by the purchase agreement resulting in no adjustment to the original purchase price.